40 Not Out … And That’s Just The Waistline

 However, Tresco and Colly are both mere striplings compared to the crabby old West Indian Shiv Chanderpaul.
 The great Shiv will be 43 this year.
 He’s so ancient that he has actually played first-class cricket with his son!
 Although Chanderpaul’s technique is rather unlovely, his unquenchable appetite for runs endures: he’s already hit one ton for Lancashire this season despite limited appearances.
 One wonders whether he sees old Father Time gently scything the outfield as bowlers half his age run in.

 Unfortunately though, all these ex-internationals would have to admit that their best days are behind them.
 Indeed, the only player age apparently cannot wither is Kent’s Darren Stevens (41), who seems to get better season by season.
-Once again he’s been collecting liberal amounts of 5 wicket hauls as well as amassing useful runs.
+Once again he’s been collecting 5 wicket hauls liberally as well as amassing useful runs.

 At this rate Stevens should be reaching his peak around the year 2020.
 Would that be too late for a long overdue England call up?
 I’m counting on you Stevo.
 As are a whole generation of balding, desperate, middle-aged dreamers.